aroben/asciidag/README.md

-# Picasso
+# AsciiDag

-Picasso is a script that converts ASCII art of directed acyclic graphs (DAGs), typically representing the history of a Git repository, into pretty pictures.
+AsciiDag is a script that converts ASCII art of directed acyclic graphs (DAGs), typically representing the history of a Git repository, into pretty pictures.

 I.e., it turns this: